 In addition to touring Saskatchewan with A Little Opera on the Prairie, Alicia sang the role of Hansel in LOOP’s first full scale production run of Hansel and Gretel.

 Ms. Woynarski has performed in several concert versions of operas: In Portland, she sang the role of Hänsel in a concert version of Hänsel und Gretel as well as Dorabella in Così Fan Tutte.
-Most recently, she has performed as Dorabella in Calgary Concert Opera Company’s Così Fan Tutte.
+With Calgary Concert Opera Company she has sung the role of Dorabella in Così Fan Tutte and most recently, she has sung the role of Dalila in Samson et Dalila.

 This season she looks forward to her continued involvement as an Alberta Registered Music Teacher, helping local talent in their goals of becoming great musicians and performers.
-She also looks forward to her company debut with Manitoba Opera in Le Nozze di Figaro.
+She also looks forward to singing with Calgary Concert Opera in their performance with the Calgary Civic Symphony, “Sunday Afternoon at the Opera”.